robfors/esruby-bind/README.md

 Ruby.give_me_a_float(1); // => Exception: 'not a float'
 Ruby.give_me_a_float(1.0); // => Exception: 'not a float'
 ```
 The first call works because a JavaScript number with a fractional part, like `1.1`, will be converted into a Ruby `Float`.
 Nothing complicated here.
 The second call fails, also as expected.
 During the third call, however, we realize the limitations of relying on the automatic conversion of objects.
 In JavaScript, `1` and `1.0` are the same object, as JavaScript only has one number type, `Number`.
 As the number `1` does not have a fractional part, *esruby-bind* will assume that the number was meant to be a Ruby `Integer`.
-When you need to pass a specific type of primitive object, you can build the object from a placeholder class.
+When we need to pass a specific type of primitive object, we can build the object from a placeholder class.
 In Ruby we have `JavaScript::Undefined`.
 In JavaScript we have `ESRubyBind.RubyInteger`, `ESRubyBind.RubyFloat` and `ESRubyBind.RubySymbol`.
 Lets retry that last example.

 ```ruby
 # --- Ruby ---